Pervasive learning: 5 ways to stay ahead of the game

-If you’ve read our latest Insights Report you’ll know we’re talking a lot about what we call pervasive learning.
+If you’ve read our latest learning insights report you’ll know we’re talking a lot about what we call pervasive learning.
 And the chances are you’ve recognised it already in your organisation: learning that’s continuous, connected and community-based.
 It’s not trapped in an LMS or in books.

 And as an L&D professional you may be wondering just what to do about it: whether to control or let go; and what on earth it means for your role.
 Never fear, over the next few months we’ll guide you with a series of practical tips to help your pervasive learning culture flourish.
 This month we focus on getting started: how to ge t ahead of the game and establish a pervasive learning culture.